ptmt/ptmt.github.com/posts/2025/lost-in-time.md

 A directory called *potomushto.com* is mostly text files.
 Markdown.
 A <abbr title="well, I hope there will be many">few</abbr> HTML pages you once generated and never touched again.
 You open one and it just appears.
 Instantly.
 No “restore environment,” no “dependency mismatch,” no “this plugin can’t be verified.”

 It feels the way it feels to find an old printed photo: slightly too sharp, slightly too honest, and strangely immune to time.
-The rendering is different than it was in 2026.
+The rendering is different than it was in 2025.
 Fonts drift, spacing changes a little, but the words are the words.
 Links still point somewhere or they do not.
 Either way the text stays.
-And that is the trick: plain content does not need an ecosystem to survive.
-It needs a surface.
+Plain content does not need an ecosystem to survive.

 Then you open the harder drawer.